my-cumbria-logo, my-cumbria-logo Toggle navigation

 1. What will happen if I try to use my personally owned laptop or desktop computer to access UoC digital systems and services?

-2. What will happen if I try to use my personally owned smart phone or tablet to log into UoC digital systems and services?
+2. What do the security controls involve in using my personally owned mobile device (smart phone or tablet) to log into UoC digital systems and services?

-On the first occasion of doing this (once the restrictions are activated) you will be presented with steps to set up your device for accessing UoC digital systems and services.
-These steps use a Microsoft security system and will check that your device meets the required security standard (e.g. the device is supported by the manufacturer and the operating system has the latest software updates).
+To start using your mobile device you will need to set up the security controls, as per the steps in the provided instructions.
+The steps apply a Microsoft security system and will check that your device meets the required security standard (e.g. the device is supported by the manufacturer and the operating system has the latest software updates).
+NB.
+The steps are different according to whether it is an Android or Apple device.

-If at any point your device does not meet the required standard, then the security system will give the reason why.
-You will then need to resolve the issue to be able to access UoC digital systems and services (e.g. update the operating system software).
+If at any point your device doesnotmeet the required standard, then the security system will give the reason why.
+You will then need to resolve the issue to again be able to access UoC digital systems and services (e.g. update the operating system software).

 3. What are UoC digital systems and services?